IELTS Writing Task 2 Sample 341 - Some workplaces do not ensure the safety of workers who use dangerous equipment

 This brings us to the main actor who can bring the most disincentive measure into this problem- the government.
 There are a variety of potential ways of combating this problem.
 One preventive measure would be that to compel companies to employ at least one health and safety consultant who will directly report to the corresponding ministry about the company's internal safety applications.
 Another measure would be unannounced regular audits.
 Besides these two preventive measures, astronomical fines and to close companies that insist on compromising safety guidelines should be devised as a main, deterrent measure.

 My conclusion is that it is the regulations of governments that can save workers against employers.
 To tackle this problem, safety guidelines and disincentive penalties should be devised and carried on by governments.

 (by Irem Yortanlioglu)

 Sample Answer 4:

-Although employers should be responsible to hire officers to ensure education level of workers, government should take necessary actions.
+Although employers should be responsible for hiring officers to ensure education level of workers, the government should take necessary actions.
 For example, unannounced audits and investigations can be made to understand education level of workers might secure their life.
-Furthermore, investigated negligence should be ended up with serious fine by government to urge employers for checking internal process about education of health and safety.
+Furthermore, investigated negligence should be ended up with a serious fine by the government to urge employers for checking internal process about the education of health and safety.

-To summarize all points that I explained so far, workers using dangerous equipment should educate themselves about dangers of their profession, also employers should control their staffs’ knowledge level regularly and government should ensure systems status and punish who doesn't care as much as required.
+To summarise all points that I explained so far, workers using dangerous equipment should educate themselves about dangers of their profession, also employers should control their staffs’ knowledge level regularly and the government should ensure systems status and punish who do not care as much as required.